mgamba/gsd/README.md

-# @groovestack/launch
+# create-groovestack

-@groovestack/launch is a utility that allows you to integrate Groovestack seamlessly in either completely new applications or existing applications.
+create-groovestack is a utility that allows you to integrate Groovestack seamlessly in either completely new applications or existing applications.

 ### Getting Started